Dranac/TMP/README.md

 #CRYBOARD

-Hello, this is a training project.
-It won't work without API_KEY which i won't provide for obvious reason.
+Hello, this is a training project. *It won't work without API_KEY*(it's data dependant at this moment) which i won't provide for obvious reason.
 Use this project to take a look at the code.
 It was initially to refresh my skill about symfony, ansible, vagrant and the management of API.
 NO DB ?
 Using a filesystem to store those small data are efficient enough.